 Staff are on duty 24 hours a day.
 It is ideal for people who have long-term deteriorating health conditions, people who need care at night or whose needs can change quickly.
 The care is flexible and can fit around your personal needs

-Before the Council’s commitment to invest £50m in new extra care facilities in 2017, there was one existing Extra Care facility in Rhondda Cynon Taf – Ty Heulog in Talbot Green (40 extra care beds).
+The Council’s commitment to invest in new extra care facilities started in 2017, and at that point in time there was one existing extra care facility in Rhondda Cynon Taf – Ty Heulog in Talbot Green (40 extra care beds).

 New state-of-the-art extra care facilities opened in Graig, Pontypridd in 2021 (left) and in Aberaman (right)